 In this article we are providing you the CA Intermediate syllabus applicable for the students registered with the revised scheme.
-Students can register for the CA Intermediate after passing the entrance level i.e. CA Foundation or CPT (Common Proficiency Test).
+Students can register for the CA Intermediate after passing the entrance level i.e. CA Foundation.

 The students who registered themselves after 1st July 2017 are eligible to appear in CA Intermediate Examinations.